wofsauge/IsaacDocs/docs/Sprite.md

 ### Play·Overlay () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void PlayOverlay ( string AnimationName, boolean Force ) {: .copyable aria-label='Functions' }
-Starts executing the given overlay animation at Frame 0.
-Using the [Update()](#update) function will den advance the animation by one frame.
+Starts executing the given overlay animation, starting at frame 0.
+(The overlay animation is an independent secondary animation that can be played at the same time as the normal animation.)
+After calling this method, you must call the `Sprite.Update` method on every render frame in order to advance the animation to the next frame.
+(Typically, you would also check to see if the animation is finished by using the `Sprite.IsOverlayFinished` method.)

-Calling this function again will always reset the current frame back to 0.
+Calling this function again will always reset the current overlay frame back to 0.

-Setting the "**Force**" value to true will stop any already playing animation and start the new one.
+- **Force** - If true, the currently playing animation will be stopped, if any.
+If false, and there is already a currently playing animation, this method will do nothing and the current animation will continue to play.

 ???- example "Example Code"
     This code plays and renders an overlay sprite.